TheOddler/aplai/report/report.md

 Intro:

 * In the conclusion you give a critical reflection on your work.
 What are the strong points? and the weak points?
-What are the lessons learned?
+What are the lessons learned? -> arent thest already in there?
+D:

 2.1:

-* What are the criteria you would use to judge whether a viewpoint is a good one or not?
+* What are the criteria you would use to judge whether a viewpoint is a good one or not? ->  Dit vindk een moeilijkem kzou zeggen, als een viewpoint intiutief is, en bijgevolg in compact verstaanbare code duidelijk te maken is,, en langs de andere kant als die snel is he

 2.2:

 * Do you get different results when using different search heuristcs? for your 2 implementations? when using different viewpoints? using channeling?
-Why? -> Meer tests?
+Why? -> Meer tests? - lots more have happened, see text under sudoku
  ->Mssn nog iets over: https://docs.google.com/spreadsheets/d/104v0hoB6St5OcGLtnciMYNh6vDZ2OritDcx8gM066NI/edit#gid=1346877380

 * What is/are the most difficult puzzle(s) for your programs?
 Can you explain why this is the case?
+Over Extra 2 in sudoku heb ik al iets gezegd, misschien dat dat er nog meer letterlijk in moet, en de rest, tjah, meestal slechte propogation, en de kans op slechte increased naar gelang da er meer mogelijkhede zijn he
+(hoewel da de 25x25 praktisch geen backtracks nodig heeft, ik denk dada gewoon heel simpele puzzles zijn, en omdat diezo groot zijn er heel snel te prunen valt op mogelijke waarden)
 * alle XXX onder tables vervangen met actual table references D:

 3.3.1:

 * Explain which constraints you use and how they are expressed in your program.
-Are the constraints active or passive ones? -> Wat is het verschil?
+Are the constraints active or passive ones? -> Wat is het verschil? - sjah, moet nog eens fatsoenlijk opgezocht worden D:
 * Discuss the impact of the different search strategies.

 3.3.2:

 * 3. Describe how you deal with constraint propagation, and what kind(s) of propagation you support.
 Are the constraints passive or active?
-Try to have active constraints if possible.
+Try to have active constraints if possible. - das een beetje hetzelfde als derboven he
 * 5. Propose some additional constraints that may speed up solving, and implement a at least 2 of them. -> Wat bedoelt ze hier mee?
-Gaat over Shikaku, 2 extra constraints? :/
+Gaat over Shikaku, 2 extra constraints? :/ ehm, tjah, 2 extra contraints toevoegenmaar in het testen heb ik er veel andere toegevoegdvaak redundant constraints als die constraints in grote hoeveelheden filteren, versnellen die, maar anders zorgen die voor een hogere inference (omdat dat weer iets extra is waarop gechecked moet worden) en dan versnellen die niet ik dacht vb kijken of dat er nog maar 1 element in de lijst zit bij possible values, dada het vertraagde wegens extra checks terwijl ik dacht dada zou versnellen door strengere contraints.